 The phyllosphere is a microbial habitat that exists in the aerial parts of vascular plants.
-It is regarded as a hostile environment for the survival of microorganisms as microorganisms in this sphere need to have the ability to tolerate high ultraviolet (UV) radiations, rapid variations in humidity, temperature and heterogeneous availability of nutrients [4,5].
-The phyllosphere is largely colonized through the migration of bacteria, fungi, and other microorganisms from soil, seed, air, water, or through animal-borne sources [5].
-Some plant pathogens can inhabit the phyllosphere prior to an infection or in the apparent absence of an infection [5].
-Filamentous fungus population in the phyllosphere ranges between 10 and 10 colony-forming unit (CFU-)g-1 leaf [6].
+It is regarded as a hostile environment for the survival of microorganisms as microorganisms in this sphere need to have the ability to tolerate high ultraviolet (UV) radiations, rapid variations in humidity, temperature and heterogeneous availability of nutrients [8,9].
+The phyllosphere is largely colonized through the migration of bacteria, fungi, and other microorganisms from soil, seed, air, water, or through animal-borne sources [9].
+Some plant pathogens can inhabit the phyllosphere prior to an infection or in the apparent absence of an infection [9].
+Filamentous fungus population in the phyllosphere ranges between 102 and 108 colony forming unit per gramme (CFU g-1) leaf [10].

-Understanding the modalities of the structure of microbial communities in the phyllosphere is vital for developing bio-control strategies for both plant and human pathogens [7].
-Phyllosphere microbiota plays an important role in promoting plant growth through various mechanisms and also protecting plants from various diseases [8].
-Microbial communities of the phyllosphere are believed to play a significant role in remediating atmospheric hydrocarbon pollutants and residual pesticides [9,10].
-Phyllosphere-fungi can increase drought tolerance of plants and confer protection against plant pathogens [11,12].
-Leafy vegetables significantly inhabit human pathogens in the phyllosphere which may lead to food-borne diseases [13].
-It has been established that host genotype, site characteristics and seasonal changes are some of the factors that determine the structure of microbial communities in the phyllosphere [14,15].
-Cordier et al. [16] investigated the variations in fungal communities of European beech, Fagus sylvatica L. (European beech) leaf surfaces using ITS1 gene sequencing and observed a relationship between the genetic distance of beech trees and differences in fungal community structure, signifying that host genetics determines the fungal community structure on beech leaves.
-Plant genotype has also been identified as a determinant of fungal community structure on balsam poplar, {Populus balsamifera L.) phyllosphere using ITS pyrosequencing [17].
+Understanding the modalities of the structure of microbial communities in the phyllosphere is vital for developing bio-control strategies for both plant and human pathogens [11].
+Phyllosphere microbiota plays an important role in promoting plant growth through various mechanisms and also protecting plants from various diseases [12].
+Microbial communities of the phyllosphere are believed to play a significant role in remediating atmospheric hydrocarbon pollutants and residual pesticides [13,14].
+Phyllosphere-fungi can increase drought tolerance of plants and confer protection against plant pathogens [15,16].
+Leafy vegetables significantly inhabit human pathogens in the phyllosphere which may lead to food-borne diseases [17].
+It has been established that host genotype, site characteristics and seasonal changes are some of the factors that determine the structure of microbial communities in the phyllosphere [18,19].
+Cordier et al. [20] investigated the variations in fungal communities of European beech, Fagus sylvatica L. leaf surfaces using ITS1 gene sequencing and observed a relationship between the genetic distance of beech trees and differences in fungal community structure, signifying that host genetics determines the fungal community structure on beech leaves.
+Plant genotype has also been identified as a determinant of fungal community structure on balsam poplar, Populus balsamifera L. phyllosphere using ITS pyrosequencing [21].

 Earlier studies have employed the use of culture-dependent method to study and describe community structure and function.
 These methods are classified as low-through-put molecular techniques as they are believed to underestimate the diversity of microorganisms.
 All taxa present in a sample cannot be fully represented or identified using these methods.
-Only culturable members of the microbial communities are represented while majority of the organisms in the habitat are left out.
+Only members of the microbial communities that can be cultured in the laboratory are represented while majority of the organisms in the habitat are left out.
 The advent of high-throughput molecular technologies which are also cost-effective has led to remarkable improvements in the field of phyllosphere microbiology as researchers have been able to analyse large number of samples at ease with in-depth coverage of phyllosphere microbiota present [8].
-There is more information on the structure and composition of bacteria in the phyllosphere than there is for fungi [8,18].
+There is more information on the structure and composition of bacteria in the phyllosphere than there is for fungi [12,22].
 In this study, we conducted ITS gene-based sequencing on Illumina Miseq platform to determine the mycobiota of Cnidoscolus aconitifolius phyllosphere.
 The results from this study would widen our knowledge on the fungal community associated with Cnidoscolus aconitifolius phyllosphere.